CommonAccord/Site-Org/Doc/about/vision/Bitcoinference.md

 3. Payments are the core of transacting - but there is more.
 The "more" is often intermediated by legal documents.

-4. Legal document sourcing, can also be reduced to its value proposition.
+4. Legal document sourcing can also be reduced to its value proposition.
 Documents are text - software engineers know how to handle text.

 5. CommonAccord is source code for legal docs.
 On GitHub.
 Forkable.